PratibhaBhattarai/pratibhabhattarai.github.io/README.md

 - There are 4 columns that provide the necessary data we need.
 - The first column has the influencers name and channel name separated by @ symbol.
 We need to extract the influencers channel name.
-- The ER column has missing data.
-We will be using mean imputation to fill in the missing data values.
+- The ER column contains null values.
+We will be using group mean imputation to fill in the missing data.
 - The dataset contains additional columns beyond what we need, so certain columns should be removed.

 # Data Cleaning